Pipara Simara

 Simara (also Simara or Simra; Nepali: सिमरा) is a rapidly growing city in Jitpursimara sub-metropolitan city in Bara District in Madhesh Province of south-eastern Nepal.
 The formerly Village Development Committee was merged to form a new municipality Gadhimai Municipality on 18 May 2014.
 Similarly, on 10 March 2017 Gadhimai Municipality, Inarwasira, Amlekhganj, as well as parts of Manharwa, Haraiya and Rampur Tokani were merged to form new Jitpursimara sub-metropolitan city.
-Aauraha, Panitanki, Manakamana Tole, Ramban, Narbasti, Bajani,Purwa Tole, etc are the villages in Simara.
+Aauraha, Panitanki, Manakamana Tole, Ramban, Narbasti, Bajani, Purwa Tole, etc are the villages in Simara.
 Auraha and Purwa Tole lie in the east, Bajani in the south, Manakamana Tole in north and Ramban & Narbasti in the west.
 At the time of the 2011 Nepal census it had a population of 23,835 people living in 5,253 individual households.
-But population have increased dramatically in last decade with real state boom and rising numbers of new business in the city so the current population might be estimated as high 40,000 according to local journals.
+The population has increased dramatically in last decade with a boom in real estate and rising numbers of new businesses in the city, so the current population might be estimated to be as high as 40,000, according to local journals.